kubewarden/community/components.md

 #### Policies

-At the heart of Kubewarden's operational logic lies the Policies — OCI artifacts that contain both the WebAssembly modules and necessary metadata for execution.
+At the core of Kubewarden's operational logic lies the Policies — OCI artifacts that contain both the WebAssembly modules and necessary metadata for execution.
 These policies embody the rules for admission control, packaged for distribution and executed within Policy Servers to ensure compliance with the